-During the quarter ended April 30, 2019, the Company completed the sale of its wholly owned Australian subsidiary, Seismic Asia Pacific Pty Ltd. for total contractual proceeds of approximately \$660,000 U.S. dollars of which the Company received approximately \$240,000 in cash at closing and an unsecured, non-interest bearing two year note receivable in the amount of \$420,000.
+During the quarter ended April 30, 2019, the Company completed the sale of its wholly owned Australian subsidiary, Seismic Asia Pacific Pty Ltd. for total contractual proceeds of approximately \$660,000 U.S. dollars of which the Company received approximately \$240,000 in cash at closing and an unsecured, non-interest bearing two years note receivable in the amount of \$420,000.
 The agreement also included a working capital adjustment of approximately \$114,000 payable to the Company.
-We expect to receive payment of the working capital adjustment in the second quarter.
-The working capital adjustment receivable and the note receivable were recorded as other current and other non-current assets, respectively, as of April 30, 2019.
+We received payment of the working capital adjustment in August of 2019.
+The working capital adjustment receivable and the note receivable were recorded as other current and other non-current assets, respectively, as of July 31, 2019.

-In August 2018, the Company completed the sale of its wholly owned Russian subsidiary, Mitcham Seismic Eurasia LLC for total contractual proceeds of approximately \$1.2 million U.S. dollars.
-The proceeds are due in monthly installments of principal and interest, accruing at a rate of 9% per annum, with the balance due on or before August 31, 2019.
-The monthly installments were recorded in accounts receivable at April 30, 2019 and January 31, 2019.
-As a result of the sale, the company recorded a loss of approximately \$4.9 million including recognition of approximately \$5.4 million of cumulative translation losses which had been historically recorded in Accumulated Other Comprehensive Loss, a component of equity.
+In August 2018, the Company completed the sale of its wholly owned Russian subsidiary, Mitcham Seismic Eurasia LLC (the "Buyer") for total contractual proceeds of approximately \$1.2 million U.S. dollars.
+Our agreement with the Buyer stipulated a series of eight (8) payments totaling the contractual proceeds, plus interest accruing at a rate of 9% per annum, with the final payment to be received on or before August 31, 2019.
+Through July 31, 2019 the Buyer has made payments totaling approximately \$495,000.
+We are working with the Buyer and expect the remaining balance of contractual proceeds due, together with applicable interest, to be paid in full.
+The amounts due from Buyer were recorded in accounts receivable at July 31, 2019 and January 31, 2019.
+As a result of the sale, the Company recorded a loss of approximately \$4.9 million including recognition of approximately \$5.4 million of cumulative translation losses which had been historically recorded in Accumulated Other Comprehensive Loss, a component of equity.